Office of the Secretary-General of the European Schools

 The Preparatory Committees

-Matters for discussion and decision by the Board of Governors are first studied by a number of preparatory committees of which the most important are:
+Matters for discussion and decision by the Board of Governors are first studied by several preparatory committees.

 The Joint Teaching Committee

-Inspectors and directors, together with representatives of teachers, parents and pupils and a representative of the European Commission and the European Patent Office, examine proposals concerning the organisation and curricula of the schools.
-Detailed preparation is done by numerous sub-committees.
+Inspectors and directors, together with representatives of teachers, parents and pupils and representatives of the European Commission and the European Agencies, as well as the Accredited European Schools representatives, that have a direct link to the European Schools, examine proposals concerning all relevant pedagogical or system issues.
+Detailed preparation is done by numerous working groups.

 See the Rules of procedure for the Joint Teaching Committee in the Basic texts.